svgeesus/EuroMPE/Duophonic/readme.md

     3. Slide (forward-back, CC 74)
     4. Press (aftertouch)

+Any per-channel calibration curves are still applied, so in monophonic mode two different oscillators which have been calibrated will play in unison.

 ## Analog general CC CV

 There are also eight general CV outputs (14bit), re-using the same board design that produces the two channels of performance outputs.
 See [Performance DAC](performance-dac.md).
 Perhaps (considering mainly the Roli Seaboard):